lagonzal42/webserv/tests_nozomi/log.md

-TODO: Remove unused argument
+TODO:
-NEXT: Put exception
+NEXT: Test if it can run a server